Ha-Duong-88/Mapping_Earthquakes/README.md

     2) Maps with single and multiple points
     3) Maps with lines
     3) Maps with GeoJSON data displaying polygons and linestrings
+    4) Using Layer Groups and Layers Control to add data as an overlay to the map
-    4) Examples of importing GeoJSON data from JSON data file and URLs
+    5) Examples of importing GeoJSON data from JSON data file and URLs
-    5) Examples of adding functionality to markers
+    6) Examples of adding functionality to markers
-    6) Examples using different Mapbox styles API
+    7) Examples using different Mapbox styles API

 # Results